A Tale of a Bellboy, a Concierge, a Murder and a Hotel (Spoilers)…

 This film as a whole is a delight to watch and the plot original and the authors inspired by the Austrian author, Stefan Zweig’s literature.
 Every film scene is lovingly orchestrated and directed and the acting delivered so effectively you feel you too are part of the intrepid pair’s adventures.
 This film easily deserved it’s colossal 11 BAFTA Nominations, with leading to Anderson receiving those for Best Film and Director.

 The film was also nominated for 9 Academy Awards and many Golden Globes too.
 As for the reminder of the film, this can be revealed on viewing but I can assure you the story continues to engage you through the many twists and turns keeping your attention throughout to it’s final scene.
 An epilogue for each of the three stories is added here too.
 Epilogues are all to often are not included in movies in favour of an unwanted and unnecessary sequel.
 The inclusion of this was a lovely touch before the movie closed the hotel doors to us for the last time.

 Weeper Rating: 😦😦😦 /10

 The Wes Anderson Blogathon 2016, No 14

 This film was submitted as part of the Wes Anderson Blogathon run by Sean Munger.
-Also with this cast, Bill Murray features in Tootsie, 5 Amazing Cameos.
+Also with this cast, Bill Murray features in Lost in Translation, Tootsie and 5 Amazing Cameos.
 Léa Seydoux and Ralph Fiennes are also in my review of Spectre.
 Jeff Goldblum appears in his blogathon tribute, The Tall Guy, Invasion of the Body Snatchers and The Fly.